Battle Mechanics

 • If the move shares a type with the attacker, the damage is multiplied by 1.5 (Same-Type Attack Bonus), unless the attacker has the ability Adaptability, in which case it is doubled.

-• If the target's type 1 is weak to the move's type, the damage is doubled; if the target's type 1 is resistant to the move's type, the damage is halved.
+• For each unique type the target has, if that type is weak to the move, the damage is doubled; if that type is resistant to the move, the damage is halved.

 • If the attack is being used with Me First, the damage is multiplied by 1.5.

-• In the second generation, if the attacker's trainer had obtained the badge from the Gym featuring the type of the move being used (there was no Dark-type Gym, but every other type had one in either Johto or Kanto), its power would be multiplied by 1.125.
+• In the second generation, if the attacker's trainer had obtained the badge from the Gym featuring the type of the move being used (there was no Dark-type Gym, but every other type had one in either Johto or Kanto), its power would be multiplied by 1.125 in in-game battles.

 • If Helping Hand has been used on the attacker previously on this turn, the damage is multiplied by 1.5.

-• If the attacker used Charge last turn and the attack is Electric-type, the damage is doubled.
+• If the attacker used Charge last turn or received a charge via being hit with a move while having the Electromorphosis ability or being targeted with a wind move while having the Wind Power ability and the attack is Electric-type, the damage is doubled.

 • If Water Sport or Mud Sport has been used and the move is Fire- or Electric-type respectively, the damage is halved.